Roberto d'Azeglio

 Marquis Roberto d’Azeglio (1790–1862) was an Italian painter.

 Life

 Born in Turin, he painted historical works in the manner of Gaudenzio Ferrari.
-He was the brother of Marquis Massimo d'Azeglio.
+He was the son of Marquis Cesare Taparelli d'Azeglio and brother of Marquis Massimo d'Azeglio and Luigi Taparelli.
 He became director of the Turin Gallery, and wrote several books on art.
 He died in his birthplace.
 The diplomat Vittorio Emanuele Taparelli d'Azeglio was his son.